Vigan City Guide: Traveling to The World’s Best-Preserved Spanish Colonial Town

 During World War II, Vigan came close to destruction at the hands of the Japanese, if not for a priest taking in the Filipino wife and child of the city’s Japanese military commander, on the condition that Vigan be spared.

 But the battles didn’t stop there because after the war, in the 1970s, the town became a battleground again but this time, between political clans vying for control of Ilocos.

 The state of Vigan City then was far from the tourist destination that it is now.

-Because Vigan has maintained its authenticity in its grid street pattern, historic urban layout and use of open spaces, UNESCO has inscribed it in the list of World Heritage Sites.
+Vigan heritage village has never failed to catch attention in the tourism scene.
+Because Vigan has maintained its authenticity in its grid street pattern, historic urban layout, and use of open spaces, UNESCO has inscribed it in the list of World Heritage Sites.

 According to UNESCO, Vigan is the best-preserved example of a planned Spanish colonial town in Asia.
 Its architecture reflects the coming together of cultural elements from elsewhere in the Philippines, from China and from Europe, resulting in a culture and townscape that have no parallel anywhere in East and Southeast Asia.